51st-Vfw/JAFDTC/doc/README.md

 * Selected POIs must all be user POIs.
 * Selected POIs must all be campaign POIs from the same campaign.

-When exporting a campaign POI, you have the option of exporting only the selected campaign POIs or including all POIs from the campaign matching the selected POIs.
-Once what to export is establisehd, JAFDTC displays a standard Windows file picker to allow you to specify the file to export to.
+When exporting a campaign POI, the export will always include all POIs from the campaign matching the selected POIs.
+JAFDTC displays a standard Windows file picker to allow you to specify the file to export to.

-Exporting preserves the type and campaign of the exported POIs with one exception: DCS POIs are always converted to User POIs prior to export.

 ### Importing Points of Interest